ProfessorNavigator/mlfbdplugin/README.md

 This is plugin for [MyLibrary](https://github.com/ProfessorNavigator/mylibrary).
 It creates books in fbd format (book file packed into archive along with fbd file, containing `description` tag of [fb2](https://github.com/gribuser/fb2) format).

 ## Installation
+MLFBDPlugin can be installed to any directory.
+Only compulsory condition is the following: translation file (MLFBDPlugin.mo) should be placed in <path_to_mylibrary_executable>/../share/locale/<language_code>/LC_MESSAGES.
+Only English language will be available otherwise.

 ### Linux
 `git clone https://github.com/ProfessorNavigator/mlfbdplugin.git` \
 `cd mlfbdplugin` \